Why Use Spanish Class Routines?

 If you want to intentionally diversify your music in Spanish class

 My Thursday routine for a while has been jaja jueves, sharing a joke ir meme in Spanish.
 As mentioned above in upper-level classes I might have them also start class by free reading, but then I still use jaja jueves as a brain break.

 I used to scramble each Thursday morning to find a meme or joke in Spanish to use.
 So, I started putting them all together in a jaja jueves slideshow, along with questions to discuss.
 I project these chistes and we discuss them in Spanish.
 I have multiple sets of slides of ready-to-go jaja jueves jokes.
 Here are the most popular.

 - Jaja jueves Bundle – every set of jokes altogether, enough for 1 every day of the year!

 - Jaja jueves 2023 – my newest, most squeaky clean joke set for elementary-conservative high school

-- Jaja jueves 22 – another sqeaky clean joke set (You can get it as a part of the NEW Para Empezar 2022 for a year too).
+- Jaja jueves 22 – another sqeaky clean joke set (You can get it as a part of Para Empezar 2022)